ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 **re-rolls**

-W][hen rolling dice, it is common for filing wrong!
-Fortunately, Dungeon Bowl allows0 certain dice rolls to be re-rolled:]
+When rolling dice, it is common for filing wrong!
+Fortunately, Dungeon Bowl allows0 certain dice rolls to be re-rolled:

-[The second result must always be accepted wen if it is worse than the original result.A dice can never be re-rolled more than one regardless of the source of the re-roll.***SKILL
+The second result must always be accepted wen if it is worse than the original result.A dice can never be re-rolled more than one regardless of the source of the re-roll.***SKILL
 RE-ROLLS***

-Many players possess Skills that allow them to re-roll dice in a specific situation:]
+Many players possess Skills that allow them to re-roll dice in a specific situation:

-[Skill re-rolls can only be used as detailed in the Skill's description.Skill re-rolls can be used during either team's turn, as appropriate.When a dice pool is rolled, a Skill *re-roll will allow* only certain results to be re-rolled, as detailed in the Skill's
+Skill re-rolls can only be used as detailed in the Skill's description.Skill re-rolls can be used during either team's turn, as appropriate.When a dice pool is rolled, a Skill *re-roll will allow* only certain results to be re-rolled, as detailed in the Skill's